pmccarthy/architecture/README.md

 1. Fill the template out.
 Try to be as thorough as possible.
 While some sections may not apply to your feature/change request, try to complete as much as possible, as this will be the basis for further discussions.
 1. Submit a pull request for the proposal.
 That's when the RFC is open for actual comments by other members of team and the broader community.
 1. The PR is to be handled just like a "code PR", wait on people's review and integrate the feedback provided.
 These RFCs can also be discussed during our weekly technical call meeting, yet the summary would need to be captured on the PR.
-1. How ever much the orignal proposal changes during this process, never force push or otherwise squash the history, or even rebase your branch.
+1. How ever much the original proposal changes during this process, never force push or otherwise squash the history, or even rebase your branch.
 Try keeping the commit history as clean as possible on that PR, in order to keep a trace of how the RFC evolved.
 1. Once all point of views have been shared and input has been integrated in the PR, the author can push the RFC in the _final comment period_ (FCP) which lasts a week.
 This is the last chance for anyone to provide input.
 If during the FCP, consensus cannot be reached, it can be decided to extend that period by another week.
 Consensus is achieved by getting two approvals from the core team.
 1. As the PR is merged, it gets a number assigned, making the RFC _active_.
 1. If on the other hand the consensus is to _not_ implement the feature as discussed, the PR is closed.